Book Bundle Fee

 Regional Students (Hartford, Stamford, Waterbury)- Fee allows students access to the Connecticut Department of Transportation’s U-Pass program.
 U-Pass CT is valid for unlimited rides within Connecticut on all local & express buses, CTfastrak, Shore Line East (rail), and intrastate New Haven (rail) services.

 Fee supports the Graduate Student Senate for graduate student programs and functions.

 Graduate School regulations require registration in each semester by all graduate degree program students.
-(See “Continuing Registration.”)
-Students at the Storrs campus, at the Avery Point regional campus, or at the Health Center in Farmington who fail to complete initial course registration by the end of the tenth day of classes of any semester will be dropped from active status and will be required to pay a registration fee.
+(See "Continuing Registration.")
+Students at the Storrs campus, at the Avery Point regional campus, or at the Health Center in Farmington who fail to complete initial course registration by the end of the tenth day of classes of any semester will be dropped from active status and will be required to pay a $65 reinstatement fee.

 Online Course Fee